MicrosoftDocs/entra-docs/docs/id-governance/scenarios/sap-ecma-template.md

 :::image type="content" source="media/sap-template/sap-template-31.png" alt-text="Screenshot of export delete workflow." lightbox="media/sap-template/sap-template-31.png":::

  10. The last step in the Export Delete workflow is to handle and log export errors.
 Drag and drop Sequence activity into the empty Then branch of your IF activity.
  11. Drag and drop Log activity into Sequence activity.
 Switch to Properties tab and enter LogText value of: ```bapiRetTable.item.First(Function(retItem) retItem.TYPE.Equals("E")= True).MESSAGE```.
 Keep High logging level and Trace tag.
-This logs an error message details into ConnectorsLog or ECMA2Host event log when verbose tracing is enabled.
+This logs an error message into the ConnectorsLog or ECMA2Host event log when verbose tracing is enabled.
  12. Drag and drop Switch activity inside the Sequence activity after Log activity.
 In the popup window select String type of the switch value.
 Enter the following expression: ```bapiret2Table.item.First(Function(retItem) retItem.TYPE.Equals("E")).NUMBER```
  13. Click on Default case and drag and drop CreateCSEntryChangeResult activity into the body of this case.
 Choose ExportErrorSyntaxViolation error code.